History of the College of Veterinary Medicine

 From 1946 to 1965 there were 30 students, all Missouri residents, in each of the four classes studying for the DVM degree.
 In 1965, class size doubled, and non-residents were admitted in response to federal funding incentives.
 These federal "capitation" funds offered to alleviate a national shortage of veterinarians stimulated another class size increase (to 76 students) in 1976.
 In the early 1980s, the national need for veterinarians stabilized, federal funding was withdrawn and enrollment was lowered in the interest of quality education and efficient space planning.
-The college has graduated more than 2,800 veterinarians since 1946.
+As the demand for veterinarians again increased, the college admitted 68 students in 2004, 76 in 2005, 80 in 2008 and 120 each year since 2010.
+The college has graduated more than 4,000 veterinarians since 1946.

-A teaching hospital was built in 1961, and a diagnostic laboratory and a teaching-research building were added in 1977.
+A teaching hospital was built in 1961, and a diagnostic laboratory and a teaching and research building were added in 1977.
 Clydesdale Hall, a 149,000-square-foot medical teaching hospital, was completed and occupied in March 1993 (and was remodeled in 2000 to remain at the forefront of clinical education).
-A multi-million-dollar renovation to the veterinary medicine building and Connaway Hall were completed in 1997 and 1998, respectively.
+At the time known as the Veterinary Medical Teaching Hospital, it was renamed in 2015 and became the Veterinary Health Center, comprising the Equine, Food Animal and Small Animal hospitals.
+A multi-million-dollar renovation to the Veterinary Medicine Building and Connaway Hall were completed in 1997 and 1998, respectively.

 In 2008 the Research Animal Diagnostic Laboratory opened its new $15.5 million facility at Discovery Ridge along U.S. Highway 63 south of Columbia.
-In that same year, a Regional Biocontainment Laboratory was dedicated on the MU campus.
-One of 13 such facilities in the country, the state-of-the-art laboratory gives researchers the necessary tools to study emerging infectious diseases such as West Nile virus and tularemia, pathogens commonly found in Missouri, and to assist in national, state and local public-health efforts in the event of a bioterrorist or infectious disease emergency.
+The college sold the lab to IDEXX Laboratories in 2011.
+Also in 2008 the Laboratory for Infectious Disease Research was dedicated on the MU campus.
+One of 14 such facilities in the country, the state-of-the-art laboratory gives researchers the necessary tools to study emerging infectious diseases such as West Nile virus and tularemia, pathogens commonly found in Missouri, and to assist in national, state and local public-health efforts in the event of a bioterrorist or infectious disease emergency.